Garylee021/community.keyos.net/site/get/nightly-builds.md

     <div class='content-div'>
       <div class='image-signatures'>

-  VyOS rolling release builds are automatically produced from the `current` branch at least once a day.
+  KeyOS rolling release builds are automatically produced from the `current` branch at least once a day.
   They include all the latest code from maintainers and community contributors.

   Rolling release builds are not hand-tested before upload.
-  They undergo a sequence of automated [smoke tests](https://github.com/vyos/vyos-1x/tree/current/smoketest/scripts/cli).
+  They undergo a sequence of automated [smoke tests](https://github.com/keyos/keyos-1x/tree/current/smoketest/scripts/cli).
-  In addition we load arbitrary [configurations](https://github.com/vyos/vyos-1x/tree/current/smoketest/configs) to ensure there are no errors during config migration and system bootup.
+  In addition we load arbitrary [configurations](https://github.com/keyos/keyos-1x/tree/current/smoketest/configs) to ensure there are no errors during config migration and system bootup.

   ## Verifying image signatures